fullstack-build/tslog/README.md

 #### Child Logger

 Each `tslog` Logger instance can create child loggers and bequeath its settings to a child.
-Its is also possible to overwrite every setting when creating a child.
+It is also possible to overwrite every setting when creating a child.<br>
-Child logger are a powerful feature when building a modular application and due to its inheritance make it easy to configure the entire application.
+Child loggers are a powerful feature when building a modular application and due to its inheritance make it easy to configure the entire application.

-Use `getChildLogger` to create a child logger based on the current instance.
+Use `getChildLogger()` to create a child logger based on the current instance.

 **Example:**
 ```typescript